 There are very strict limitations on the import of tobacco products into Niue.
 As such, every passenger 18 years old and older is only allowed to bring:

-Hanan Airport is the only place in Niue where you are able to purchase duty-free tobacco.
+Hanan Airport is the only place in Niue where you are able to purchase duty-free tobacco when available.

 Other Duty-Free Restrictions

 There are a few restricted imports for Niue that may affect passengers travelling from New Zealand, including:

 - It is forbidden to import glass-bottled beer